fferdaus/fferdaus.github.io/_pages/ProspectiveStudents.md

 ## Openings

 I am looking to recruit several Ph.D. students to join the Phillip M. Drayer Department of Electrical and Computer Engineering at Lamar University.
 These fully funded positions, which provide tuition coverage, stipend, and health benefits, are expected to start as early as Spring 2026, Fall 2026, or Spring 2027.
-Selected students will engage in meaningful research in secure high-performance computing, covering topics such as, but not limited to:
+Selected students will conduct research in secure high-performance computing, focusing on topics including, but not limited to:

 - High-Performance and Secure Computing
 - Performance and Power Analysis & Modeling